20118/FACTEVAL/README.md

-# FACTEVAL
+# FactEval: Evaluating the Robustness of Fact Verification Systems in the Era of Large Language Models

+This repository contains the source code of our paper:
-Source code for our paper "FACTEVAL: Evaluating the Robustness of Fact Verification Systems in the Era of Large Language Models" is available at "https://github.com/TRAI-group/FactEval/"
+Mamta, M., & Cocarascu, O. FactEval: Evaluating the Robustness of Fact Verification Systems in the Era of Large Language Models.
+In 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics

+Source code for our paper is available at our group github "https://github.com/TRAI-group/FactEval/"